-The proposed inclusion of low-rise built form adjacent to 305 Lakeshore Road West responds to the scale of the heritage property while creating a consistent streetwall condition.
-This will help to visually integrate the designated property into the surrounding neighbourhood while enhancing the 'main street' retail character of Lakeshore Road West.
+The proposed roadway creates a buffer between the recognized heritage property and contemplated low-rise built form, while the addition of live/work units helps create a consistent streetwall condition.
+This visually integrates the designated property into the surrounding neighbourhood while enhancing the 'main street' retail character of Lakeshore Road West.